Gene had 1,000 square feet of closet space in his North Hollywood home.

 Who better to write a book about singing cowboys than a singing cowboy?
 Douglas B. Green is a music historian who is more prominently known as performer Ranger Doug (Idol of American Youth), founder of Western singing group Riders in the Sky.
-Gene Autry fans also know that he wrote the liner notes for the Grammy-nominated box set Sing, Cowboy, Sing!: The Gene Autry Collection
+Gene Autry fans also know that he wrote the liner notes for the Grammy-nominated box set Sing, Cowboy, Sing!: The Gene Autry Collection.

 Filled with celebrity profiles of motion picture stars who served in the U.S. Army and air services from World War I through the Vietnam War, this book includes a section on Gene Autry.
 Encyclopedic in scope, these portraits draw on interviews with the stars and their families, and on official reports and documents to assure authenticity.
 A Gene Autry Entertainment favorite.

 James Arness An Autobiography is the long anticipated, never-before-told account of one of the icons of twentieth-century television.
 There are many personal revelations of interacting with some of the Gunsmoke family ensemble, such as Miss Kitty, Doc and Festus.
 His own work as a producer is covered.
 Throughout are rare, previously unpublished photographs from the author’s personal collection.

-.
+Published in conjunction with the Autry Museum of Western Heritage's 2001 traveling exhibition How the West Was Worn.
 From fringed chaps and embroidered jeans to silver-studded and rhinestone suits, Western wear is a unique American look that continues to captivate the world.

 Did you know Gene was paid $500 for his role in In Old Santa Fe?
 Did you know that Gene first appeared at Madison Square Garden in 1939?
 Did you know Ringo Starr as a boy was a fan of Gene's?
 You'll find these details and more in this fan-friendly collection of facts, photos, and fabulous Gene Autry information.